 Hamburg has the smoothest Apple Wallet experience.
 The hvv switch app supports automatic monthly updates directly in Apple Wallet.
 You need to enable this in the card details within the Wallet app after adding it.

 On Android, updates happen automatically.
 On iPhone, you must manually toggle "Automatic Updates" in the pass settings for the ticket to refresh when the month changes.
+For the full HVV walkthrough see the HVV Apple Wallet guide.

 Berlin (BVG)